Securing Industrial IoT: Mitigating Risks and Ensuring Resilience in Industry 4.0

 As the integration of IIoT devices grows, it is essential to address the risks and challenges associated with the expanding attack surface for potential cyber threats.

 Even with air-gapped systems, attackers can access IIoT devices and cause disruptions or damage.
 Data collection errors, loss of connection, and malicious insider activity can all lead to compromised systems.
-Furthermore, intercepted communications between IIoT devices and gateways can reveal sensitive information or enable attackers to manipulate devices.
+Intercepted communications between IIoT devices and gateways can also reveal sensitive information or enable attackers to manipulate devices.

 Introducing IIoT devices can also increase the risk of malware attacks, such as the Triton incident targeting production lines' safety systems.
 Apart from the potential loss of human life, downtime caused by these incidents can result in significant financial damage.